-How can I open or forward a port on my router?
+How to open or forward a port on a router

 With some games and applications it may be necessary to open one or more ports or setup port forwarding on your home router.
 Below are the steps required with most routers and additional help and suggestions with troubleshooting issues that may be encountered.

 Warning: Ports are often closed on a router to help prevent unauthorized access to your home network.
 Opening any additional ports on your router may decrease the overall security of your network.

 - To use port forwarding first determine the local IP address of the computer.

 - Open your router configuration.

 - Once in the router configuration locate the port forwarding settings, often in a section such as Applications & Gaming or Port forwarding.
 If you are having trouble finding this spot we suggest trying the Port forward site for exact steps on your router or refer to your routers documentation.

 Single port forwarding

 Port Range Forwarding

 If your application or game requires a range of ports such as 6112-6119, your router should have a Port Range forwarding section like the one shown below.
 In this section you would follow the same steps as those mentioned above, however, instead of putting an individual port you would enter the starting and ending port address.
 So if for example you were given instructions to open port 6112-6119, you would enter 6112 as your starting port and 6119 as your ending port.

 Finally, if after enabling port forwarding you are still encountering issues with another computer or application seeing your computer it may be necessary to enable DMZ.
 Often this setting is in the same area and can be changed from disabled to enabled.